CarrieForle/CustomTranslationSilksong/docs/README.md

 }
 ```

-`metadata.json` tells the mod which language of this translation is, and `ID` tells the mod that it is Indonesian.
+`metadata.json` tells the mod which language of this translation is, and `ID` means Indonesian.
 To translate into other languages, put the appropriate language code in place of `ID`.

 > [!NOTE]
 > [The complete list of language codes](https://github.com/SFGrenade/LanguageSupport-Repo#table-of-available-language-codes)